 - ICD-9-CM Codes: 780.7,799.3

 - ICD-10-AM Codes: R53, G93.3

-This is a set of unexplained symptoms which is characterised by the onset of chronic fatigue which cannot be improved by bed rest which is interfering with the person’s work and daily activities.
+This is an unexplained symptom disorder, the main feature of which is severe chronic fatigue, which cannot be improved by bed rest and which is interfering with the person’s work and daily activities.

 Specific diagnostic criteria (as per the SOP definition) must be met.
 This diagnosis should be accepted with caution and only after other chronic conditions, including pre-existing psychiatric diseases, have been satisfactorily excluded.
 To confirm this diagnosis you will therefore need a detailed medical report indicating that other potential causes for the patient’s condition have been appropriately investigated and ruled out (see the list below for examples).
 An assessment by a psychiatrist will allow psychiatric conditions to be excluded.

 Related conditions that may be covered by SOP (further information required)

 Examples of conditions which if present preclude the diagnosis of chronic fatigue syndrome

 (this list is not exhaustive, seek medical advice if in doubt)

 - bipolar disorder

 - eating disorders - anorexia nervosa or bulimia nervosa